This article will target the physical and metaphysical causes of knee pain as you age and why susceptibility and flexibility are related.

 Fourth: Do everything in your power to avoid injuries to the knees and legs.
 Wear protective equipment, like knee pads, if your sport calls for it.
 Consider changing to less aggressive sports as you age.
 Sports that involve jumping, sprinting and quick movements are stressful to the knees.

-And finally, keep your stress under control and eat well and sleep well.
+And finally, keep your stress under control, eat well and sleep well.

 Also see the